 Running Back Revolution

-Perhaps the key positional transition entering the ’99 campaign was at Running Back.
+Perhaps the key positional transition during ’99 campaign was at Running Back.
 Sedrick Irvin was one of the most touted recruits of the Saban era, and had put up huge numbers during his first two seasons in green and white.
 Midway through his eligibility, Irvin threatened to rewrite nearly all of the all-time MSU rushing records.
 But somewhere in the ’98 season, Irvin’s relationship with Nick Saban seemed to really sour.
-Saban even began to suggest that Irvin wasn’t playing tough enough, and was too easy to slide out of bounds instead of turning up field to take a hit and eke out a few extra yards.
+Saban even began to suggest that Irvin wasn’t playing tough enough, and was too easy to slide out of bounds instead of turning upfield to take a hit and eek out a few extra yards.
 If those views were being aired out in public, it’s probably safe to assume there was more of a disconnect inside the program.
-As a result, Irvin decided he had enough after ’98, and declared for the NFL draft.
-That decision should still haunt Sedrick Irvin today because he wasn’t ready to give the NFL his best shot and sadly never fully reached his football potential.
+As a result, Irvin decided he had enough after ’98 and declared for the NFL Draft.
+That decision should still haunt Sedrick Irvin today because he wasn’t ready to give the NFL his best shot, and sadly never fully reached his football potential.

 Sometimes the Turning Point Comes at the Beginning

 The Spartans first shot at redemption arrived in an Oregon Ducks squad that had absolutely thumped them the prior year 48-14 in Eugene, Oregon.
-Worse, that ’98 shellacking came at an added expense as then Jr. Defensive Back Amp Campbell got into an unfortunate position while attempting a tackle in Spartan territory, and ended up breaking his neck.
+Worse, the ’98 shellacking came at an added expense as then Junior Defensive Back Amp Campbell got into an unfortunate position while attempting a tackle in Spartan territory, and ending up breaking his neck.
 His season was over, and at the time of the injury, no one knew if Campbell would ever play football again.
-Fortunately, Campbell recovered quickly, and was back on the field at Spartan Stadium to start the ’99 campaign.
+Fortunately, Campbell recovered quickly and was back on the field at Spartan Stadium to start the ’99 campaign.

-There were many memorable games from the 1999 season, but probably none could match the dramatic turnaround that happened in the southern end of Spartan Stadium as Amp Campbell picked up a fumble and took it back to lead the Spartans to a season opening comeback victory.
-The atmosphere in Spartan Stadium that night wasn’t exactly the same as it had been against Notre Dame in ‘98.
-It was, after all, only a Thursday night game against a PAC-10 school.
+There were many memorable games from the ’99 sesaon, but probably none could match the dramatic turnaround that happened in the southern end zone of Spartan Stadium as Amp Campbell picked up a fumble and took it back to lead the Spartans to a season-opening comeback victory.
+The atmosphere in Spartan Stadium that night wasn’t exactly the same as it had been against Notre Dame in ’98.
+It was, after all, only a Thursday night game against a Pac-10 school.
 But another night game so soon after the epic Notre Dame triumph was warmly received and celebrated by the eager Spartan Nation.
 I remember quickly realizing this game wouldn’t be as easy as the Notre Dame blowout.
 In fact, it was a pretty tight contest deep into the second half, when things took a fortuitous turn in the Spartans favor.

-How many of you shared the feeling that the Ducks were about to pull away towards the end of the third quarter?
-Oregon had the edge for most of the game, and opened up a ten-point lead earlier in the game.
+How many of you shared the feeling that the Ducks were about to pull away towards the end of the 3rd Quarter?
+Oregon had the edge for the most of the game, and opened up a ten-point lead earlier in the game.
 The Ducks were driving deep into Spartan territory looking to regain control when suddenly their luck drowned out.
-Future NFL RB Reuben Droughns had carried the Ducks down the field and was wearing the Spartan defense down when he came up limping early in the fourth quarter.
-Oregon was forced to put in back up RB Herman Ho-Ching deep into the most important scoring drive of the night.
-Ho-Ching hadn’t been too active in the game to that point, and was simply not ready for the intensity of the moment.
+Future NFL Running Back Reuben Droughns had carried the Ducks down the field and was wearing the Spartan defense down when he came up limping early in the 4th Quarter.
+Oregon was forced to put in backup Running Back Herman Ho-Ching, deep into the most important scoring drive of the night.
+Ho-Ching hadn’t been too active in the game to that point, and was simply not ready for the intensity of the moment,

 The Spartans had probably never had a season’s ultimate turning point occur in the opening game, but after Campbell picked up that fumble and took it to the house, everything changed.
-Had that Oregon scoring drive ended differently, the outlook and direction of the ’99 season would’ve been drastically different.
+Had that Oregon scoring drive ended differently, the outlook and direction of ’99 would’ve been drastically different.
 The Ducks, who thought they were rolling back to regain a comfortable lead they had lost to the hard charging home team, were never the same.
-And the once sluggish and struggling Spartans were suddenly playing inspired and confident to a new level.
-Within an instant, the 14-point swing reenergized the entire program and changed the whole trajectory of the ’99 season.
-1999 was going to be special for Spartan Football.
+And once the sluggish and struggling Spartans were suddenly playing inspired and confident at a new level.
+Within an instant, the 14-point swing re-energized the entire program and changed the whole trajectory of the ’99 season.
+1999 was going to be a special season for the Spartans.